VietCPQ94/react-signify/README.md

 const sCount = signify(0);
 ```

-Here we create a variable `sCount` with an initial value of `0`.
+Here we create a variable `sCount` with the initial value of `0`.

 ## Used in many places

-Simple to use with module export/import tool.
+Simple usage with module export/import tool.
 Component A (export Signify)

 ```tsx